setlog/k8s-loadbalancing-lan/README.md

 ## Be like a cloud provider

-What we need is a DHCP server and the installed MetalLB infrastructure (https://metallb.universe.tf).

-Since MetalLB runs in a dedicated namespace, we create namespace `metallb-system`:
+What we need is a DHCP server and the installed MetalLB infrastructure (<https://metallb.universe.tf)>.Since MetalLB runs in a dedicated namespace, we create namespace `metallb-system`:

 ```sh
 kubectl create namespace metallb-system